 Alfred Cadman, a sawmiller and former member for Coromandel, was elected to the Thames seat in 1890.
 He held important portfolios in the Liberal governments of the 1890s.
 Liberal domination of the Thames electorate was based on miners’ support.

 At the 1935 general election the Ōhinemuri electorate (incorporating Ōhinemuri , Thames and Coromandel) joined the landslide to the Labour Party.
 By the 1940s, however, the region also included a substantial small-town and farming vote.
 The National Party won the Thames electorate in 1946.
 The Social Credit party polled well among disgruntled small farmers in the 1970s, but National’s hold was never seriously threatened.

 In the 1999 general election Jeanette Fitzsimons won the Coromandel seat for the Green Party, ending a 53-year-long National electoral hold on it.
 In 2002 Sandra Goudie won back Coromandel for National.
 She was succeeded by Scott Simpson in 2011.

-Hauraki–Coromandel has been served by the Waikato district health board and, before that, the Waikato hospital board.
+Until 2022 Hauraki–Coromandel was served by Waikato district health board and, before that, Waikato hospital board.
 Thames hospital serves the region, and has a dedicated birthing unit.

 Thames High School, established in 1880, is one of the oldest secondary schools in the upper North Island.
 In 2010 other secondary schools included Paeroa College, Hauraki Plains College (formerly Ngatea District High School) and Waihi College.
 There are area schools (combined primary and secondary) on the peninsula at Coromandel, Whitianga (Mercury Bay) and Whangamatā.